SMDSoftware/RaspPiSlideShowManager/README.md

 ✅ Image Size Protection – Prevents oversized images from slowing down performance.

-We use this at a hospital for employee recognition, upcoming events, and training classes.
+We use this at a hospital for employee recognition, upcoming events, and training classes on older pi 3b+ boards.
 It’s great for offices, retail stores, restaurants, trade shows, and home digital photo frames.

 💾 Setup Instructions